Upon completion of this activity, participants should be able to:

 - Interpret advanced techniques and recent data on the use of renal denervation for the treatment of hypertension

 - Outline clinical and social determinants that contribute to racial/gender disparities in cardiovascular disease and employ strategies to factor these inequalities into care and clinical trial recruitment

 Interventional cardiologists, clinical cardiologists, cardiac surgeons, fellows, emergency medicine physicians, vascular surgeons, primary care physicians, basic scientists, radiologists, interventional radiologists, nurses, technologists, industry professionals, and other health care professionals who want to enhance their knowledge of complex coronary interventions and the treatment of patients with cardiovascular disease.

 The Academy for Continued Healthcare Learning is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-PLEASE VISIT THE CONFERENCE MOBILE APP FOR A COMPLETE LIST OF FINANCIAL DISCLOSURES.
+PLEASE VISIT THE CONFERENCE FACULTY PAGE FOR A COMPLETE LIST OF FINANCIAL DISCLOSURES.

-ACHL and MedStar Washington Hospital staff members/reviewers involved with the planning, development, and/or review of the content for this activity have no relevant affiliations or financial relationships to disclose.
+ACHL and MedStar Washington Hospital staff members and reviewers involved with the planning, development, and/or review of the content for this activity have no relevant affiliations or financial relationships to disclose.

 For Radiologic Technologists

 CARDIOVASCULAR PROFESSIONALS' SYMPOSIUM FOR NURSES AND TECHNOLOGISTS: This activity will offer Category A+ continuing education credits.
-This session will be held on Saturday, February 26 from 12:00 PM - 4:00 PM.
+This session will be held on Sunday, March 10.